In some cases, it is not possible to use a table saw, for example, because you have to work in another place than your workshop.

 Step 1 | Preparation

-At the start of this project, you can cut all parts using the free plans you can find in this blog.
+At the start of this project, you can cut all parts using the free circular saw crosscut plans you can find in this blog.

-To cut the parts for this crosscut jig, I used my table saw and crosscut sled for this but you could just as well use a handsaw, jigsaw or your circular saw for this.
+To cut the parts for this DIY circular saw crosscut guide, I used my table saw and crosscut sled for this, but you could just as well use a handsaw, jigsaw or your circular saw for this.

 Step 2 | Assembling the crosscut jig

-To cut both 90-degree and 45-degree angles with the crosscut jig, it has an adjustable fence.
+To cut both 90-degree and 45-degree angles with the DIY circular saw crosscut guide, this cross cut jig has an adjustable fence.

-In order to be able to fix the fence in the desired position, a slot is milled in the form of an arc into the bottom plate.
+In order to be able to fix the fence in the desired position, I milled a slot in the form of an arc into the bottom plate.

-To make that arch, a hole was drilled through the bottom plate that will later serve as a pivot point for the fence.
+To make that arch, I drilled a hole through the bottom plate that will later serve as a pivot point for the fence.

 This router circle making jig is very easy to make.
 Be sure to check out my blog if you want to build this jig yourself.

-Once the slot was milled, all the parts could be mounted on the bottom plate.
+Once I had milled the slot, all the parts could be mounted on the bottom plate.

 I started with mounting the two fences.

-If you follow the dimensions of the free plans, however, you no longer have to take this into account, the dimensions have already been adjusted.
+If you follow the dimensions of the free circular saw crosscut plans, however, you no longer have to take this into account, the dimensions have already been adjusted.

 To connect the parts of the jig together I used wood glue and brad nails.